 During labor, a woman’s body will release fluids as the cervix opens and the baby moves down the birth canal.
 This discharge may be thick and mucous-like, or it may be red, with streaks of blood.
 There may also be a discharge of amniotic fluid, which is the fluid that surrounds the baby in the uterus.

-See also Lord Krishna Real Photo
+See also Memorial Cards With Photo

 There may be a lot of discharge, or there may be only a little.
 Some women have a bowel movement during labor, and some women vomit.
 All of these things are normal, and are part of the process of giving birth.